trflagg/MakeItSo/README.md

 This is a work in progress!

-You can play it here: http://hi-scor.es:8888/ THIS IS A WORK IN PROGRESS!
+You can play it here: http://hi-scor.es:3000/ THIS IS AN INCOMPLETE WORK IN PROGRESS!

 This repo is a new implementation of [this project](https://github.com/trflagg/MiS).